Steel Mills

 Written by Kristen DiLandro

-U.S. Steel’s Clairton Coke Works facility experienced a powerful blast at 10:51 a.m. local time on Monday.
+U.S. Steel’s Clairton Coke Works experienced a powerful blast at 10:51 a.m. local time on Monday.

-Clairton Coke Works is located outside of Pittsburgh in the Mon Valley region and is the largest coking facility in North America.
-Its annual capacity totals 4.7 million short tons (st).
-The facility was the first coke facility in the region when it was opened by U.S. Steel in 1916.
+The Clairton Coke Works, located in the Mon Valley region outside Pittsburgh, is the largest coking facility in North America.
+Its annual capacity totals 4.7 million short tons.
+It was the first coke facility in the area when it was opened by U.S. Steel in 1916.

-The Clairton plant is part of the larger U.S. Steel Mon Valley Works complex in Pennsylvania.
-The facilities at the complex also include Edgar Thomson plant in Braddock, Irvin plant in West Mifflin, and Fairless plant in Fairless Hills.
+The plant is part of the larger USS Mon Valley Works complex in Pennsylvania.
+The complex facilities include the Edgar Thomson plant in Braddock, the Irvin plant in West Mifflin, and the Fairless plant in Fairless Hills.

-Coke is made from coal and is used as an input in the blast furnace steelmaking process.
-USS produces coke at its Gary Works integrated mill in Gary, Ind.
+Coke is made from coal and is used as an input in the blast-furnace steelmaking process.
+USS also produces coke at its Gary Works integrated mill in Gary, Ind.

 U.S. Steel did not return a request for comment from SMU by time of publication.